Education

 Undergraduate Students

 FREEDM offers opportunities for undergraduate students in science, technology, engineering and math fields to participate in renewable and electric power energy systems research.
 Students take part in the FREEDM Summer Research Experience for Undergraduates.
-If you are interested in applying for the 2021 Summer REU program, the application is available here.
+If you are interested in applying for a Summer REU program, the application is available here.

 The Electrical and Computer Engineering Department at NC State also offers an undergraduate concentration in Renewable Electric Energy Systems within the Bachelor of Science Electrical Engineering degree program.
 Students who choose this path will gain experience with renewable energy distribution in an interdisciplinary team-based environment.